February 2, 2023

 Landscape:

-Plant shrubs, trees, and roses now before high temperatures and drought add stress to new plantings.
+Plant shrubs, trees, and roses now before high summer temperatures and drought add stress to new plantings.
+See our Tree Planting Guide here.

 Prune dormant trees.
 Use clean, sharp tools!
 Only seal wounds on Red Oaks & Live Oak.
-Clean tools when moving to a new tree.
-Again, a 1:10 bleach-to-water solution works well.
+Clean tools before moving to a new tree.
+Again, 90% rubbing alcohol, Chlorox Wipes, or a 1:10 bleach-to-water solution works well.
+Reoil metal tools after using bleach!

 Add compost to shrub & flower beds.
 Apply 1-2 inches of compost on established beds and 3 inches of compost on new flower beds.
-Mulching should be fairly light at this time, 1 +/- inch to help warm up the soil and allow extra rainwater to evaporate.
+Mulching should be fairly light at this time, 1 +/- inch, to help warm up the soil and allow extra rainwater to evaporate.
+We will recommend upto 3 inches of mulch as we move into warm late-spring and summer temperatures.

-Fertilize shrubs & flowerbeds with Microlife 6-2-4 Multipurpose or 6-2-4 acidified if you regularly irrigate your landscape.
+Fertilize shrubs & flowerbeds with Microlife 6-2-4 Multipurpose or Ultimate 8-4-6 for more flower power.
+We highly recommend MicroLife’s 6-2-4 Acidified Fertilizer if you regularly irrigate your landscape with well or city water.

 Prune roses in mid-February and add fertilizer.
-Valentine's Day (mid-February).
+Always remember to prune your roses on Valentine's Day!

-February is going to be the last month we’ll recommend transplanting/moving landscape plants.
+February is the last month we’ll recommend transplanting/moving landscape plants.
 If that shrub or tree is in the wrong spot, let’s move it now!

 You must be logged in to post a comment.